 To filter by trapping on the outside layer those tiny microplastic fibres and other organic particals that would otherwise flow through and compromise the next layer of zazen micro-filtration, the zazen Multi-stage Filter Cartridge.
 This filter is filtering heavy metals such as chlorine, THM’s, lead, fluoride and much much more.

-Tip – to clean the Ceramic Filter – simply take the top tank (with the ceramic filter still inside) to the sink and with cold water and a clean dish cloth or light scourer wipe / scrub the outside of the Ceramic filter gently.
+To clean your Ceramic Filter – simply take the top tank (with the ceramic filter still inside) to the sink and with cold water and a clean dish cloth or light scourer wipe / scrub the outside of the Ceramic filter gently.
 You will find the outside “scum” will wipe off when it is moist.

 The ceramic may not return to pure white again but will allow water to flow again through it.
 You can use white vinegar or lemon juice on the outside of the ceramic if you wish to.